SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part3-learn-html-css-javascript.md

 Every HTML page, or document, starts with a boiler plate with the opening tag `<!DOCTYPE html>` and the closing tag `</html>`

-To create your own HTML pen in CodePen, copy and paste the boiler plate and you can then create the tags that are visible as front-end code.
+To create your own HTML pen in CodePen, copy and paste the boiler plate and you can then create the tags that are visible as frontend code.

 ```HTML